7 Best Running Shoes For Walking in 2025

 Are low-drop running shoes appropriate for walking?

 Low-drop running shoes can be good for walking, but like most things, it depends on your stride and personal preferences.
-Higher drop (10-12mm) shoes encourage heel striking, which puts more strain on the knees and hips, but less on the calves and feet muscles.
-Low-drop (0-6mm) shoes do the opposite.
+Higher drop (10-12mm) shoes encourage heel striking, which puts more strain on the thighs and hips, but less on the calves and feet muscles.
+Low-drop (0-5mm) shoes do the opposite.
+Low-drop running shoes often feature a wider toebox as well.

 Author